Athira Pharma Provides 2023 Pipeline Outlook

 ATH-1105 candidate for amyotrophic lateral sclerosis (ALS) is targeted for IND filing in 2023

 BOTHELL, Wash., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- Athira Pharma, Inc. (NASDAQ: ATHA), a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and slow neurodegeneration, today provided an update on its pipeline development programs and outlook for 2023.
+05, 2023 (GLOBE NEWSWIRE) -- Athira Pharma, Inc. ATHA, a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and slow neurodegeneration, today provided an update on its pipeline development programs and outlook for 2023.

 "Our dedication to advancing new therapeutics to impact neurodegenerative diseases remains steadfast.
 The totality of our data shared in 2022 strengthens our confidence in and supports the potential of our small molecule approach targeting the HGF/MET system for diseases including Alzheimer's, Parkinson's, and ALS.
 The consistency of data from preclinical models across various neurodegenerative diseases and in Alzheimer's patients suggest that our small molecule product candidates may be neuroprotective, neurotrophic, procognitive and potentially disease-modifying.
 This includes our recently published preclinical results in the peer-reviewed journal, Neurotherapeutics, supporting the potential of fosgonimeton," stated Mark Litton, Ph.D., President and Chief Executive Officer of Athira Pharma.